mpv-player/mpv/DOCS/man/input.rst

     (which can happen especially with bad source timestamps).
 For example, using the ``display-desync`` mode should never change this value from 0.

+``vo-delayed-frame-count``
+    Estimated number of frames delayed due to external circumstances in display-sync mode.
+Note that in general, mpv has to guess that this is happening, and the guess can be inaccurate.

 ``percent-pos`` (RW)
     Position in current file (0-100).
 The advantage over using this instead of calculating it out of other properties is that it properly falls back to